 The platform looks at ways in which to collect data on the composition, quality, performance, and dynamic behaviour of the building stock.
 Specific questions include: What are the size, age, form, and use of buildings?
 Where are different types of building located?
 Which are the most resilient/long lasting and adaptable and why?
 What types do citizens think work best?
 And how can we best reuse and retrofit these valuable, complex resources so as to reduce urban resource wastage and support global sustainable development goals?

 WHAT KINDS OF DATA ARE BEING COLLECTED?

-We're collecting twelve types of data and around fifty subcategories.
-You can find out more about these here.
+We're collecting twelve main types of data, shown below, and over fifty types of data subcategories though we don't visualise them all.
+You can find out more about them here.